rwaples/Copenhagen/Files/day1.md

 #### Estimation of allele frequencies and SNP calling

 We now want to estimate allele frequencies at each site, for the whole sample.
-In other words, at each site we want to to estimate (or count) how many copies of different alleles (two in case of biallelic variants) we observe in our sample (across all sequenced individuals).
+In other words, at each site we want to to estimate (or count) how many copies of different alleles (two in case of biallelic variants) we observe across all sequenced individuals.
 However with low depth data direct counting of individually assigned genotypes can lead to biased allele frequencies.

 ANGSD has an option to estimate **allele frequencies** taking into account data uncertainty from genotype likelihoods: